abhoi/ABLexicalAnalyser/README.md

 # ABLexicalAnalyser
+Compiler Design
-A basic lexical analysis scanner to parse input string into appropriate C tokens using goto statements and switch cases
+A basic lexical analyzer to parse input string into appropriate C tokens using goto statements and switch cases